 They should look into the problem and establish what’s wrong so they can make repairs where necessary.
 If it looks as though fixing the problem could take a while, you might be entitled to a refund or credit to your account.
 Your provider also might agree to release you from your contract without penalty if you decide you want to leave.

 If they don’t fix the problem by the date they’ve said they will, or you’re not happy with their response to your problem, you’ll need to follow their official complaints procedure, which can usually be found on their website.

 If things still aren’t sorted out after eight weeks, you can refer your complaint to an independent Alternative Dispute Resolution (ADR) scheme.
 They will act as a middleman and try to sort out the issue.
 Request a ‘deadlock’ letter from your provider so the ADR can see you’ve failed to reach a resolution.
 Ofcom has approved two ADR schemes: CISAS and Ombudsman Services: Communications.
 You can find out which one your provider belongs to here.

 What happens if my mobile phone network goes bust?

 Thankfully it’s rare that a mobile network goes bust, but it has happened to some smaller networks in recent years.
 If your network does fall into administration, you’ll be notified of the date it will cease trading and you’ll no longer be able to make calls, texts, or use data.
 You’ll be sent a PAC code prior to this so that you can switch to a new network.
 If you’re tied into a contract, no charges will apply for you to move.

 Have you switched and saved?
 Or are there any other mobile switching questions that you’d like to see answered above?
-We’d love to hear from you!
-Email us at [email protected] or leave a comment below.
+We’d love to hear from you.
+You can join the money conversation on the Rest Less community or leave a comment below.